TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.12 - AI, performance optimization and game balance

 ### Last changes:
+v0.12.4 - 23.04.2023

+* Small fixes in collision checking;
+* New pause button in queue window;
+* Building queue can be now passed;
+* AI can now stop production when it has limited resources.

 v0.12.3 - 16.04.2023

 * Small fixes in building queue loop;